 The list below is organized to provide one answer to the question, is faith logical?
 The questions illustrate how many beliefs logically follow one another.
 If the line of reasoning discussed here does not resonate with you, there are other rationales to explore.

-Read each question slowly and give yourself time to think it over.
-Note which ones you want to discuss with your spiritual mentor.
+Read each question slowly.
+Think about if the logic makes sense to you and if the conclusion drawn is likely true or at least plausible.
+Note which ones you want to discuss further with your spiritual mentor.